mryellow/durandal-gulp-boilerplate/README.md

 Copy html to `dist`.

 `gulp build-assets`
-Copy CSS, images and other assets.
+Copy CSS, images and other assets, including vendor assets.

 `gulp build-bootstrap-js`
 Concat bootstrap components and copy to `vendor/`.